aDecoy/AI-gym_with_Mujoco-py/README.md

 pip install mujoco-py

-For mujoco-py to work we need the enviorment to be able to find vcvarsall.bat and cl.exe
+For mujoco-py to work we need the enviorment to be able to find vcvarsall.bat and cl.exe.
+This was maybe my biggest problem when installing, but when you know of them, it goes very fast.

 **vcvarsall.bat**
 Mujoco-py needs to be able to find the "vcvarsall.bat" file.
 It looks for it in the enviorment variables.
 If you dont know where it is, just search in C:\Program Files (x86)\Microsoft Visual Studio\2017\ for vcvarsall